TOPIA

 Designing Credibility Into the Scroll

-Topia takes on the credibility crisis by meeting users exactly where misinformation spreads — in the scroll.
-Instead of disrupting how people consume content, Topia integrates fact-checking tools into familiar interactions, helping users assess accuracy without leaving the feed.
+Rather than disrupting how people consume content, Topia integrates fact-checking tools into familiar interactions and gestures, helping users assess accuracy without ever leaving the feed.

 Key Features

-AI Credibility Scores: Every video is scanned and assigned a transparency score based on accuracy, tone, and source reliability.
+AI Credibility Scores: Before appearing in the feed, each video is scanned and assigned a credibility score based on accuracy, tone, and source reliability.

-Ask AI Anything: A built-in AI messaging tool lets users dive deeper and ask follow-up questions about the content in view.
+Ask AI Anything: A built-in AI messaging tool empowers users to dive deeper and ask follow-up questions.

 Reflections